philipmjohnson/flutter_riverpod_freezed/README.md

 </p>

 ## Design of the Joke Page

+While the code provides both a "Joke" and "Products" page, I think you can get a good initial understanding of Riverpod, Freezed, and Dio by focusing just on the Joke page.

 The Joke page displays a joke retrieved from a Joke API service when a button is pushed.
 It provides an implementation of a good design pattern for real-time retrieval of data from an external, non-Firebase data source.